 The Book of genocides

-The Book of Genocides, an interactive art installation and a conceptual work of graphic creative nonfiction (a work-in-progress), provides a framework that unites all genocides across space and time to show its ongoing presence, to heal from it, and to end it.
+The Book of Genocides, an interactive art installation and a graphic history | disaster comic (forthcoming Harvard University Press)provides a framework that unites all genocides across space and time to show its ongoing presence, to heal from it, and to end it.
 The original installation, made in 2016, illustrated nine genocides of the past five hundred years: The First Peoples of the Americas, Black Americans, Indigenous Australians, Armenians, The Holocaust, the Cambodian Killing Fields, the Tutsi in Rwanda, the Bosnian Genocide, and the Rohingya Genocide in Myanmar.

 Created on the altered pages of a mid-twentieth century zoology text that had belonged to my brown-skinned mother when she was a graduate student, each section begins with a portrait of a person from that genocide’s inception.
 Pages are cut into thirds—the head, the torso, and the legs—to create a turn-the-flap book that can generate 2,187 versions of that story of genocide.
 Turning each third of a page separately transforms the images back and forth between human, beast, predator, vermin, parasite and various chimera mirroring what might take place in someone’s mind as they dehumanize another person.
 Metric markings around each human portrait reflect the deep histories of medical experimentation and scientific racism that accompany genocide.
 The page opposite each drawing reprints an extract from the zoology textbook redacted in such a way as to amplify each genocide’s story.
 The images and redactions reflect the hate rhetoric, history, myths, and local details of each genocide.